For software engineers with ADHD who are tired of being at war with themselves at work.

 If that were the issue, you would have solved it by now.

 You’re thoughtful.
 You take your work seriously.
 You’ve done well in your career.
+People trust you.
+You handle a lot.

+But something keeps not working the way it should.
 You’re thinking more than you want to.
 Second-guessing decisions that used to feel simple.
 Carrying a quiet pressure to just get the thing done.

 You’ve tried pushing through it.
 More structure.
 More discipline.
 More focus.
 It helps… for a bit.
+But it doesn’t really resolve what’s underneath.

 Most people stay in this loop longer than they need to.
 Not because they don’t care — but because they keep trying to solve it the same way.